online tickets recommended

 FOR A LIMITED TIME, AUDIO TOURS ARE FREE WITH YOUR ADMISSION PURCHASE.

 Get insights on the design and history of the gardens by taking an audio tour during your visit.
-You can now stream the audio tour on your own personal phone or mobile device.

 Museum and Gardens Policies